Trinity-Developers-Club/Web-Dev-Contribution/React/Readme.md

 1. Fork this folder.
 2. Star this folder.
 3. Create a new branch using your name.
+4. Make sure your react folder has .gitignore file and it has node modules mentioned in it before adding it via ``git add .``
-4. Add your folder with your React app.
+5. Add your folder with your React app.
-5. Commit your code.
+6. Commit your code.
-6. Initiate a pull request.
+7. Initiate a pull request.
 ## Key Highlights
 - Welcoming to React enthusiasts of all levels.
 - Specifically designed for React app developers.